 Which Full-Platform Recruitment Automation Tools Cover the Most?

 Pin covers the most automated workflow steps of any tool on this list - sourcing, outreach, and scheduling in a single platform starting at $100/mo.
-The next six tools each automate a meaningful portion of the funnel but leave gaps you'll need to fill elsewhere.
-Here are the top three end-to-end platforms first, then four more full-platform options.
+Six additional tools each automate a meaningful portion of the funnel but leave gaps you’ll need to fill elsewhere.
+Top three end-to-end platforms come first, then four more full-platform options.

 1. Pin - Full-Funnel Recruiting Automation